ssy55ssy/exercise/README.md

 # exercise
 just some demo

-first time coding in github
+I wanna learn how to use github